 Marcy Fan Upright Exercise Bike Price

-When I researched the bike, on Amazon it qualified for free shipping and Prime.
+When I researched the bike, at Amazon it can qualify for free shipping

 If you are looking to get into shape and want a form of low impact cardio that is up to moderate levels this bike can make a good choice.
 It can be used by adults of all ages as the workouts can be varied to suit your ability.